li-ziyou/Real-Time-Traffic-Prediction-for-E4/README.md

 ### Model Selection

-Several machine learning models have been compared and AdaBoostRegression is chosen as it showed best performance in terms of RMSE and R2 score.
+Several machine learning models have been compared and AdaBoostRegression is chosen as it showed best performance in terms of RMSE and R2 score, which for the R2 score is around 0.88.

 We are also experimenting with [Prophet](https://facebook.github.io/prophet/), an effective time-series forecasting procedure which gives us a lot of option parameters such as custom changepoints and seasonality and might be useful for this task.
 As it has not yielded good results so far, we did not proceed with it.